info@singaporecompanyincorporation.sg

 Clash Between Founders

-founders incorporating a Singapore startup The flip side of listening to outsiders too much or having co-founders, is that it may either distract or discourage you.
-Clashing personalities of co-founders, having alternate vision for the business growth, or just being on different wavelengths while making day-to-day business decisions may lead to clashes and untimely closure of the company.
+The flip side of listening to outsiders too much or having co-founders is that it may either distract or discourage you.
+Clashing personalities of co-founders, having alternate visions for the business growth, or just being on different wavelengths while making day-to-day business decisions may lead to clashes and untimely closure of the company.

 Half-hearted Effort or Working Too Hard